Case: Windows Server Backup not overwriting old backups

 1. Click Start, and input cmd in search box, run as administrator.

 2. First of all, run the following command to track Windows Server backup multiple copies, like Shadow copy ID, creation time, shadow copy volume, etc.:

 vssadmin list shadows

 3. Then delete shadow copies starting from the oldest shadow copy, the command to remove shadow copies from Windows Server in cmd is:

 However, Windows Server Backup might overwrite old backups (It would not guarantee to get the free space).
 And sometimes you may find Windows Server Backup keep only one copy.
 Thus, it's wise to get easier way to manage multiple backup versions effortlessly, and a professional third party backup software would be suitable for you.

-The professional backup and recovery software – AOMEI Backupper Server, will allow you to backup system, individual partition, files or folders, and entire hard drive to local hard drive, external hard drive, network share, clouds, etc. It allows you to create full backup, incremental backup, differential backup, schedule backup, etc. You could handle these backup files in computer easily.
+The professional backup and recovery software – AOMEI Backupper Server supports backing up system, individual partition, files & folders or entire disk to local drive, external hard drive, network share, clouds, etc. It allows you to create full backup, incremental backup, differential backup, schedule backup with simple clicks.

 1. Open AOMEI Backupper Server, choose Backup, and then click Disk Backup.